dominiksaul/HEIG-VD-CLD-Labo/Labo04/001_SimpleWebAppDeployment.md

    ```
    source: https://cloud.google.com/appengine/docs/legacy/standard/java/config/appref

    It is an addidtional configuration file used by Google App Engine.
-   In this file we can configure for example the Java version to use.
+   It specifies informations about our application such as the Java version.
    ```

 9. Edit the Google App Engine configuration file as follows: